DFPS no longer uses FAST Pass forms. They have been replaced with the Fingerprinting Instruction Sheets here.

 The following persons are required to completed FBI fingerprint checks:

-- Prospective foster or adoptive parents, and
+- Prospective foster or adoptive parents.

 - Persons 14 years or older who reside in a foster or adoptive home.